lathifa4433/ElectricityBill-Generator/README.md

 # ElectricityBill-Generator

-Java-based application to generate electricity bills in PDF format
+Java-based application to generate electricity bills in PDF format.

+## 📄 Sample Output
+A sample electricity bill generated in PDF format is included in this repository.

+📎 File: sample bill.pdf